60 Effective Journal Prompts for Stress Relief

 15 journal prompts for anxiety

-5. Write down three things you can do to create a calming environment when you’re feeling anxious.
-This could include activities, places, or people that bring you comfort and help alleviate your anxiety.
+5. Write down three things you can do to create a calming space when you feel anxious.
+This could be places, activities, or people that help you feel better.

-13. Write a letter to your future self, reminding them of the strength they have shown in overcoming anxiety.
-Encourage yourself and offer words of wisdom and support.
+13. Write a letter to your future self, reminding you how strong you are and how you have dealt with anxiety.
+Give yourself encouragement and support.

 30-day guided journals